elducati/Google-homepage/README.md

 # Google-homepage

-1. Google homepage recreated using html and css
+1. A recreation of Google homepage using html and css